-Psychotherapy and counselling require a mutual commitment – both in terms of setting aside the time to meet on a regular basis and equally a willingness from both of us to engage with the process.
+Psychotherapy and counselling require a mutual commitment – both in terms of setting aside the time to connect on a regular basis and equally a willingness from both of us to engage with the process.
 It can be for a fixed number of sessions or it can be more open-ended.

 In some cases, employers may be willing to pay for the work.
 If this is the case, it is important that your employer will accept that I will not provide feedback or updates to them.
 It is essential that what we discuss remains confidential between us, irrespective of who settles my account.